dwhieb/dissertation/README.md

 ### Technical Prerequisites

-#### Node.js

-Since my preferred programming language is JavaScript, the scripts for this project are written in Node.js, software that allows JavaScript to be run on a local computer.
-Once Node is installed on your computer, any Node script can be run from the command line with the command `node script.js`.

-Node also comes with the Node Package Manager (npm), which allows you to install packages that other programmers have written in Node.
-Any public package in the npm registry may be installed by running `npm install package-name` from the command line. npm also allows you to run scripts within a project from the command line.
-For example, this project has a script called `copy-pdf`, which copies the compiled LaTeX PDF from `src/main.pdf` to `dissertation.pdf`.
-These project-specific scripts can be run on the command line following the format `npm run copy-pdf`.

-For more information about Node.js and npm, visit the [Node.js][Node] and [npm][npm] websites.

-You will need to download Node and npm in order to run most of the scripts in this project.
-You can download both pieces of software from the [Node.js web page][Node].
-The scripts in this repository were written using Version 12 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.

 #### Cloning this Repository

-In order to run the scripts in this project yourself, or use them with new data, you will need to follow these steps:

-1. *Clone* this repository (copy it to your local machine).
-Instructions for cloning a repository may be found [here][cloning].
+This project and all its accompanying data and code are stored in a repository on [GitHub][GitHub].
+In order to run the scripts in this project yourself, or use them with new data, you will need to clone this repository (copy it to your local machine), by following the instructions [here][cloning].
+When this is done, all the necessary scripts will be on your computer, available for you to run.

-1. Install the necessary packages for this project by navigating to the root folder of this project in the command line and running `npm install`.
+#### R

+The programming language R is one of the most widely-used programming languages for data science and statistical analysis.
+It is open source, and its quality and ongoing maintenance are ensured by the [R Foundation for Statistical Computing][R-Foundation].
+The language is well documented, and there exists a vibrant community of developers, forums, and open-source packages for the language.
+Especially given that it is the most common programming language used for data preparation and statistical analysis in linguistics, I have elected to use R for all data-related scripts for this thesis.

+You will need to download R from the [R website][R] in order to run the scripts for this project.
+I also personally recommend downloading the free version of [RStudio][RStudio], which provides a convenient user interface for working with R scripts.
+If you are using RStudio, and once you have this repository cloned to your computer, you can open this R project by selecting `File > Open Project` in RStudio, navigating to the folder where you cloned this repository, and then selecting the file `dissertation.Rproj`.

 ### Stage 3: Data Collection